 Amber Kim, Ph.D.

 Amber K. Kim earned her Ph.D. in Curriculum and Instruction from the University of Denver in 2012 with a focus on Urban Education and Culturally Responsive Pedagogy.
 Amber currently plays two professional roles: 1.)
 She is an education consultant committed to developing equity literacy in educators and students.
 She partners to create educational environments and organizations that resist harm, fight oppression, and strengthen and nourish all staff and the people they serve--particularly those who are marginalized.
 2.)
 Amber teaches math at the Community College of Denver.
 There she tries to walk her equity talk by creating a justice-orientated math classroom for first generation college students.
 Amber taught secondary school for ten years in three cities—Plainfield, Atlanta, and Denver and at the University of Colorado (Denver and Boulder).
 She is an amateur Muay Thai kick boxer and a mother of three children, three cats, and a hamster.

-A percentage of proceeds will be given to Colorado Freedom Fund
+10% of proceeds will be given to The Innocence Project

 The following professionals were hired to provide consultation and services: